UGA-CSCI-740/lab1/README.md

 ## Things that might help you out.

-Learning git can get annoying.
-Here are a few resources that can help you on the way.
+Learning git can get annoying sometime even puniful.
+Here are a few resources that can help you on along way.

 ### Github